Daphne-Tang/Assessing-Vulnerable-Groups-to-COVID-19-in-Maryland/README.md

 # Assessing-Vulnerable-Groups-to-COVID-19-in-Maryland

 ## Background
 In 2020, the COVID-19 pandemic has spread across the United States.
+According to the Johns Hopkins University [Coronavirus Resource Center](https://coronavirus.jhu.edu/region/us/maryland), Maryland had 228,471 cases and 5,064 deaths as of December 12, 2020.
+The Maryland Department of Health has taken action to address the COVID-19 pandemic, including expanding testing, increasing contract tracing, and sharing guidelines to mitigate the risk of contracting the virus.
+With the winter months looming ahead, however, the situation could worsen before improving.
+A critical factor in Maryland's recovery is the distribution of recently approved vaccines, but the question of how to distribute resources remains.

 ## Business Question
 * How should Maryland distribute resources to support the most vulnerable groups to COVID-19?